mjhea0/blog/content/python-cli-tool-comparison.md

   --help  Show this message and exit.
 ```

-Even at this point you can see that we have very different approaches to constructing a basic command-line utility.
+Even at this point you can see that we have very different approaches to constructing a basic command-line application.
 Next let's add the *NAME* argument, and the logic to print the result to each tool.

 # Arguments

 In this section I will be adding new logic to the same code shown in the previous section.
 I'll add comments to new lines stating there purpose.
-Arguments (a.k.a positional arguments) are required inputs to a command-line utility.
+Arguments (a.k.a positional arguments) are required inputs to a command-line application.
 In this case we are adding a required "name" argument so that the tool can greet a specific person.

 ### Argparse